 What is a Curriculum Vitae or CV?

-There is no limit to how long, but it must include only information that is needed to illustrate your academic and professional experience.
-A lengthy CV isn't better than a short one if it contains irrelevant data.
+There is no limit to how long, but a CV must include only information that is needed to illustrate your academic and professional experience.
+A lengthy CV isn't any better than a short one if it contains fluff or irrelevant data.

 What Should You Put on Your CV?

-While a resume's focus is on an applicant's experience and has a bit of information about one's educational background, for example, schools attended and degrees earned, your CV should include a comprehensive account of your academic history, including the title of your dissertation or thesis.
+While a resume's focus is on your experience and has an overview of your educational background, for example, schools attended and degrees earned, your CV should include a comprehensive account of your academic history, including the title of your dissertation or thesis.

 CV Mistakes to Avoid

 - Avoid the temptation to get creative.
 Your resume should use a simple font, like Helvetica.
 Times New Roman is okay, but many people consider it "boring."
 Use white or another neutral colored paper with black ink for the hard copies of your resume.

 - Check the format.
 Consult the job announcement to see what format an employer wants your CV to be in.
 If it isn't indicated there, use a standard one, like .docx.

 - Only include factual information.
 Lying on your CV will only result in negative consequences.
 Given how small most areas of academic interest are, any attempts at using inaccurate information will likely follow you throughout your career.

 - Don't get too personal.
 Stay away from personal information like hobbies and physical attributes.